MIS – New standard of care for surgical procedures

 Minimally Invasive Surgery (MIS) benefits over conventional surgery

-- Increased safety– with smaller incisions, there’s less trauma to the body and far less blood loss.
+- Firstly, it is safer.
+With smaller incisions, there’s less trauma to the body and far less blood loss.

-- Decreased scarring– most incisions just take a stitch or two to close.
+- Secondly, the scarring is reduced.
+Most incisions just take a stitch or two to close.

-- Faster recovery– whereas recovery from traditional surgery typically takes six to eight weeks, patients who have undergone minimally invasive procedures, usually recover in only two.
+- Thirdly, the recovery period is shorter.
+Recovery from traditional surgery typically takes six to eight weeks, whereas patients who have undergone minimally invasive procedures, usually recover in only two.

-- Decreased length of hospital stay– most MIS procedures are associated with a 48 hour discharge or scheduled outpatient surgery.
+- And finally, the length of hospital stay is reduced.
+Most MIS procedures are associated with a 48 hour discharge or scheduled outpatient surgery.

 |Open Surgery||Conventional Laparoscopy||Single-Port Laparoscopy||NOTES*|